Chelsoconn/210/scope_lexical_closure.md

 **<u>Lexical Scoping</u>**

+"Lexical scope is a fundamental concept in programming that determines the accessibility of variables and functions within a program.
+In simple terms, the lexical scope is the scope of a variable or function based on where it is defined in the source code."

 - So before the code is even executed, JavaScript already knows which variables are in scope within that context.

 - Javascript has global and local scope, which can be either block or function scope.